Multi-Layer Cycle Benchmarking for high-accuracy error characterization: Multi-layer CB

 \section{Multi-layer CB}

-In realistic scenarios, quantum circuits typically involve more than a single (dressed) Clifford layer, requiring the characterization of an entire set $\mathcal{C}$ of distinct layers \cite{Kim2023, vandenBerg2022Mar}.
-The \emph{conventional} approach to this problem involves characterizing each unique layer individually, following the procedure outlined earlier.
-In this section, we propose augmenting the \emph{conventional} approach with the novel \gls{mlcb} strategy that leverages circuits retaining the fundamental \gls{cb} structure but relying on building blocks that consist of combinations of different layers, picked from the set $\mathcal{C}$.
-A simple-yet-illustrative example is shown in Fig.~\ref{fig:MLCB}(a), where a combination of two layers, depicted in blue and green, is repeated $d$ times.
-In the remainder of this Section, we demonstrate the potential of this technique by focusing at first on the characterization of a simple system and then discussing its generalization to more complicated and relevant scenarios.
+In realistic scenarios, quantum circuits typically involve more than a single (dressed) Clifford layer, requiring the characterization of an entire set $\mathcal{C}$ of distinct layers.
+The {conventional} approach to this problem involves characterizing each unique layer individually, following the procedure outlined earlier \cite{Kim2023, vandenBerg2022Mar}.
+In this section, we propose augmenting the {conventional} approach with the novel \gls{mlcb} strategy that leverages circuits retaining the fundamental \gls{cb} structure but relying on building blocks that consist of combinations of different layers, picked from the set $\mathcal{C}$.
+A simple yet illustrative example is shown in Fig.~\ref{fig:MLCB}(a), where a combination of two layers, depicted in blue and green, is repeated $d$ times.
+Note that each layer is independently twirled, as shown by the white boxes indicating single-qubit twirling gates.

+To properly describe the \gls{mlcb} protocol, it is convenient to introduce the definition of a multi-layer orbit associated with the pair of layers $L_1, L_2 \in \mathcal{C}$.
+It generalizes Eq.~\eqref{eq:orbit} and reads